 - No Ending: Anne's diary ends abruptly, since she obviously couldn't continue it in the camps.

-- Who Would Want to Watch Us?: In an early entry (June 20, 1942) Anne writes: "it seems to me that neither I—nor for that matter anyone else—will be interested in the unbosomings of a thirteen-year-old schoolgirl."
+- In an early entry (the 20th of June 1942), Anne writes: "it seems to me that neither I—nor for that matter anyone else—will be interested in the unbosomings of a 13-year-old schoolgirl".